gregsaun/prusa_i3_bear_upgrade/README.md

   * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)
   * New stiffer Y axis with tensioner
   * New stiffer Z axis
-  * Improve X and Y axis homing accuracy
+  * Improved X and Y axis homing accuracy
-  * Improve Z axis alignment and assembly
+  * Improved Z axis alignment and assembly
-  * Reduce Y axis stepper noise for MK3(S)
+  * Reduced Y axis stepper noise for MK3(S)
   * New build helpers for Y and Z axis
-  * Support all Prusa PSU
+  * Support for all Prusa PSUs
-  * Custom sturdier t-nuts
+  * Custom, sturdier t-nuts
   * Shorter LCD supports
   * New custom LCD cover
-  * Nicer and stronger end caps
+  * Nicer and more resistant end caps
   * Easier assembly of printed parts
-  * Improve wire management with new cable clips
+  * Improved wire management with new cable clips
   * Stiffer mounts for Rambo Mini/Einsy cover
   * Compatible with E3D Gates idlers as well as 9mm belt